nMaroulis/pandalab/README.md

 # lucidML
-make AI/ML proccesses a piece of cake!!
+make ML proccesses a piece of cake!!